Malcolm Sargent: Private life

 In 1923 Sargent married Eileen Laura Harding Horne (1898–1977).
 She was the younger daughter of Frederick William Horne – a prosperous miller, farmer, coal merchant and carter – and the niece of Evangeline Astley Cooper of Hambleton Hall in Rutland, where she lived in the early 1920s.
 Sargent was a guest there in the same period, and his name occurs alongside hers in local press reports of social gatherings such as hunt balls.
 When they married, the press headlined her name rather than that of her still little-known husband.
 The couple were married at St Mary's Church, Drinkstone, the service conducted by the bride's uncle, who, as her grandfather had been, was rector there.
 By 1926, the couple had two children, a daughter, Pamela, who died of polio in 1944, and a son Peter.
 Sargent was much affected by his daughter's death, and his recording of Elgar's The Dream of Gerontius in 1945 was an expression of his grief.
 The marriage was unhappy and ended in divorce in 1946.
 Before, during and after his marriage, Sargent was a continual womaniser, which he did not deny.
 Among his reported affairs were long-standing ones with Diana Bowes-Lyon, Princess Marina and Edwina Mountbatten.
-More casual encounters are typified by the young woman who said, "Promise me that whatever happens I shan't have to go home alone in a taxi with Malcolm Sargent."
+According to the music critic Michael Kennedy, Sargent was "a terror to women".
+In a letter to George Lyttelton, Sir Rupert Hart-Davis recalled that a young woman he once met at a party approached him with a request: "Promise me that whatever happens I shan't have to go home alone in a taxi with Malcolm Sargent".

 Away from music, Sargent was elected a member of The Literary Society, a dining club founded in 1807 by William Wordsworth and others.
 He was also a member of the Beefsteak Club, for which his proposer was Sir Edward Elgar, the Garrick, and the long-established and aristocratic White's and Pratt's clubs.
 His public service appointments included the joint presidency of the London Union of Youth Clubs, and the presidency of the Royal Society for the Prevention of Cruelty to Animals.

 Despite Sargent's vanities and rivalries, he had many friends.
-Sir Thomas Armstrong in a 1994 broadcast interview stressed that Sargent "had many good generous virtues; he was kind to many people, and I loved him...".
+Sir Thomas Armstrong in a 1994 broadcast interview stressed that Sargent "had many good generous virtues; he was kind to many people, and I loved him ...".
 Nevertheless, even friends such as Sir Rupert Hart-Davis, secretary of the Literary Society, considered him a "bounder", and the composer Dame Ethel Smyth called him a "cad".
 Yet despite his philandering and ambition, Sargent was a deeply religious man all his life and was comforted on his deathbed by visits from the Anglican Archbishop of York, Donald Coggan and the Roman Catholic Archbishop of Westminster, Cardinal Heenan.
 He also received telephone calls from Queen Elizabeth and Prince Charles, and had a reconciliation with his son, Peter, from whom he had been estranged.